The windowing toolbox provides the basic building blocks of GUI

 horizontal and vertical stretchability (on or off); and

 an alignment setting for positioning leftover space.

 These properties are factored into the container’s calculation of its own size and the arrangement of its children.
 For a container that is also a containee (e.g., a panel), the container’s requested minimum size and stretchability are the same as for its containee aspect.

-A containee’s parent container is specified when the containee is created.
-A containee window can be hidden or deleted within its parent container, and its parent can be changed by reparenting (but a non-window containee cannot be hidden, deleted, or reparented):
+A containee’s parent container is specified when the containee is created, and the parent cannot be changed.
+However, a containee window can be hidden or deleted within its parent container (but a non-window containee cannot be hidden or deleted):

 A hidden child is invisible to the user, but space is still allocated for each hidden child within a container.
 To hide or show a child, call the child’s show method.

 A deleted child is hidden and ignored by container as it arranges its other children, so no space is reserved in the container for a deleted child.
 To make a child deleted or non-deleted, call the container’s delete-child or add-child method (which calls the child’s show method).